awgutierrez/starter-academic-1/content/authors/admin/_index.md

   url: https://www.polytechnique.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: Postdoctoral researcher at INRIA Saclay and École polytechnique.
-My research interests lie broadly in metric geometry, functional analysis, probability, and dynamics.
+My research interests lie broadly in metric geometry, functional analysis, optimisation, and nonlinear dynamics.

 # Interests to show in About widget
 interests: